Thick homemade pizza crust topped with spicy hot sauce, chopped chicken, and loads of cheese. The simplest and tastiest pizza!

 We eat a ton of chicken in our house.
 After a while, it becomes hard to find a new way to dish it up.
 Hubs is a huge chicken wing fan, he like those extremely hot ones.
 So naturally, when I thought of making a buffalo pizza, it had to be SPICY.

 I made this homemade pizza a week ago.
 Usually, I can eat three slices of pizza before I’m stuffed.
 This pizza crust is so thick; I was full after one and a half slices.
 There was plenty left over for hubs to take for his lunch the next day.
 I love when he’s able to take my creations to work for everyone to see and smell.
 It’s even better when there’s enough to share. 😉

 Typically, my homemade crust recipe calls for half of the dough to make one pizza.
 Since we are going for an ultra-thick crust, you’ll use two-thirds of the prepared dough for this pizza.
 Don’t throw out the small amount of leftover dough.
 You can shape it, smother it with oil and cheese, and serve up cheese bread!
 Great idea, right?

 Don’t be intimidated by homemade pizza crust.
 It truly is easy and way better than store-bought.
 I have a whole post with step by step instructions and visuals so that you can make your crust with ease.

 The texture and flavor of this pizza are incredible.
-You have the spicy chicken which taste exactly like hot wings and a thick cheesy crust which reminds you of delicious cheese bread.
+You have the spicy chicken that tastes exactly like hot wings and a thick cheesy crust that reminds you of delicious cheese bread.